emtneutrino/races/README.md

 SAMPLE RACES
 ------------
-There are four sample races:  '00', '01', '02' and '03' saved in the public races list.
+There are six sample races:  '00', '01', '02', '03', '04' and '05' saved in the public races list.
 You can load sample race '00' by typing `/races loadPublic 00`.
 To race in the loaded race, you need to register by typing `/races register`.
 Go to the starting waypoint of the race indicated by a green circled star on the waypoint map and a green cylinder checkpoint in the world.
 When prompted to join, type 'E' or press right DPAD to join.
 Wait for other people to join if you want, then type `/races start`.

 QUICK GUIDE FOR RACE CREATORS
 -----------------------------